-You should also know that if you’re actually caught in the act of drinking and driving, the open container misdemeanor will be the least of your worries.
-Being caught drinking while driving will likely lead to other, more serious charges, possibly including DWI.
+You should also know that if you’re actually caught in the act of drinking and driving, the open container charge may be the least of your worries.
+Being caught drinking while driving can lead to other, more serious charges, possibly including DWI.

-Remember, a Class C Misdemeanor may not be harmless.
-A misdemeanor from the Texas open container law could affect college admissions and financial aid for students, employment and potentially licensure for professionals, as well as higher insurance costs.
+But remember: While a Class C Misdemeanor may not seem so bad, misdemeanors hold costs beyond fines.
+A misdemeanor from the Texas open container law could affect college admissions and financial aid for students, employment, your ability to secure professional licensure, insurance costs, and more.

 Aside from the open container law exceptions, a range of defenses exist for the open container law in Texas.
 If you were subject to an illegal traffic stop by police or an unlawful search, you may be able to successfully defend charges with a skilled attorney.

+Open container laws in Texas should not be taken lightly.
 Even a seemingly simple charge for an open container can be made unjustly or used as illegitimate evidence for a bogus DWI charge.
-If you or a loved one has been charged with DWI in Texas, don’t let time run out on your case or entrust it to a second-rate defense.
-Instead, hire Houston’s premier DWI lawyer, Mark Thiessen and his team at the Thiessen Law Firm.
+If you or a loved one has been charged with having an open container and/or DWI in Texas, don’t entrust your case to second-rate defense.
+Instead, hire Houston DWI lawyer Mark Thiessen and his team at the Thiessen Law Firm.